noahehall/theBookOfNoah/0current/languages/javascript/frontend/vue.md

 # vue

-- todo: find my old vue notes
 - vue 3
+- not a vue fan

 ## links